nexbit-ai/quest-ui/BACKEND_API_CONTRACT.md

 ### 2. Redirect Response

-**When to use:** When the user's query should redirect to a specific page (e.g., "tell me about Fellowship", "who is on the team", "show me company X")
+**When to use:** When the user's query should open a specific page in a new tab (e.g., "tell me about Fellowship", "who is on the team", "show me company X")

 **Response Structure:**
 ```json